kongulov/kongulov.dev/_posts/2022-08-08-solid-liskov-substitution-principle.md

 tags: php oop solid
 ---

-The Liskov Substitution Principle (LIP) is the third of the five basic principles of object-oriented programming and design, formulated by Robert Martin, known as Uncle Bob.
+The Liskov Substitution Principle (LSP) is the third of the five basic principles of object-oriented programming and design, formulated by Robert Martin, known as Uncle Bob.
 <br><br>
 The principle says that